The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Tagliamento, 1917

-The events that were described on the posters that Švejk observed in Tábor in early 1915 actually took place, but almost three years later.
+The events described on the posters that Švejk observed in Tábor in early 1915 did in fact occur, but almost three years later.
 Zugsführer Hammel, Korporal Paulhart and Korporal Bachmayer all served in k.k.
 Schützenregiment Nr.
-21 and they were mentioned together in a battlefield report in early 1918.
+21 and were mentioned together in a battlefield report in early 1918.
 The title was Das St. Pöltner Schützenregiment Nr.
-21 am Tagliamento and it was printed in Streffleur's Militärblatt, Linzer Volkszeitung a.o.
-It dealt with the regiment's engagement by the river Tagliamento in northern Italy on 5 November 1917, and includes a few lines about the three soldiers who are mentioned in The Good Soldier Švejk.
-All three distinguished themselves during the battle and were awarded silver medals for bravery.
+21 am Tagliamento and it was printed in Streffleur's Militärblatt, Linzer Volkszeitung and others.
+It concerned the regiment's engagement by the river Tagliamento in northern Italy on 5 November 1917, and includes a few lines about the three soldiers mentioned in The Good Soldier Švejk.
+All three distinguished themselves in the battle and were awarded silver medals for bravery.

-Korporal Paulhart and Korporal Bachmayer have been identified and information about them confirmed by their Belohnungsantrag whereas the identity of Zugsführer Hammel remains unclear (this may be due to a misspelling of his surname).
+Korporal Paulhart and Korporal Bachmayer have been identified and the information about them confirmed by their Belohnungsantrag, whereas the identity of Zugsführer Hammel remains unclear (probably due to a misspelling of his surname).

 Quote(s) from the novel